Caner-Yesiltas/Caner-Yesiltas/README.md

 <p>

- I'm a passionate frontend developer fresh out of an intensive IT school! 💻 With my English Economics background, I discovered that coding is where analytical thinking meets creativity - and I love it! ☄️ Super excited about working with teams and learning new technologies every day. ☯️
+ I'm a passionate frontend developer fresh out of an intensive software development program! 💻 With my English Economics background, I discovered that coding is where analytical thinking meets creativity - and I love it! ☄️ Super excited about working with teams and learning new technologies every day. ☯️

 </p>